Launchpad: A Successful Client Call

 Students going through pilot training were given very detailed preflight checklists that had to be accomplished before they could take off.
 In the same way, before you start a call with a client, you need to run through your preflight list to ensure all parties have been given proper guidance on how to join the call and what will take place during the call.

 Over the past 15 years of conducting design calls, I’ve learned a thing or two — mostly from my mistakes, and I’d like to share them with you:

 - A pre-call the day before with the primary contact may be needed.
 Especially if there has been any confusion leading up to the call or a large number of people are going to join the call.

-- Make sure those who are using phones or tablets to dial in have downloaded the required software needed to join.
+- Make sure those using phones or tablets to dial in have downloaded the required software to join.

 - Know the max number of attendees that can join via your conferencing software.
 I’ve been on calls where we maxed out, and it was embarrassing.

 - Go through trial runs with your conference software and test on multiple browsers.